Highfield |

-What is End-Point Assessment?
+What is apprentice assessment?

-How does EPA work?
+How does assessment work?

 What an apprentice is assessed on is determined by something called the ‘assessment plan’.
 This is produced by the trailblazer group (the same group that defines what apprentices should learn).
 Assessment plans focus on the knowledge, skills and behaviours (or the ‘KSBs’) that an apprentice will have learned during their training.
 The KSBs can be evaluated by a variety of assessment activities including examinations, assignments, interviews or observations at work.
 The assessment plan for each apprenticeship standard makes it clear which methods need to be used during assessment.

-When does the EPA take place?
+When does the assessment take place?

-Who carries out the EPA?
+Who carries out the assessment?

-Selecting an EPAO
+Selecting an assessment organisation

-What does end-point assessment cost?
+What does assessment cost?

-The cost of each end-point assessment varies according to the requirements set out in each individual assessment plan.
+The cost of each assessment varies according to the requirements set out in each individual assessment plan.
 This can include the assessment methods, duration and location.

-We calculate the cost of end-point assessment based on the cost to deliver.
+We calculate the cost of assessment based on the cost to deliver.
 You can find a full outline of our fees here:

 https://www.highfieldassessment.com/epa-fees